Jhabua district: Economy

 Jhabua's economy is primarily driven by agriculture and small-scale industries.

 The district is highly drought-prone and degraded waste lands form the matrix of Jhabua.
-The women make lovely ethnic items including bamboo products, dolls, bead-jewellery and other items that have for long decorated the living rooms all over the country.
+The women make ethnic items including bamboo products, dolls, bead-jewellery and other items that have for long decorated the living rooms all over the country.
 The men have for ages adorned "Teer-Kamthi", the bow and arrow, which has been their symbol of chivalry and self-defence.

 Industrial area is located in Meghnagar of Jhabua, where many big industries are operational.
 It is multi-product Industrial Area, The major sectors in Meghnagar area are Chemical, Food processing & mineral units.
 Along with this, plant of Gail India Limited is also located in Jhabua.

 In 2006 the Ministry of Panchayati Raj named Jhabua one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).